top of page

 Description

-A First Monday Lecture with Layla James Cuthrell
+A First Monday Lecture with Sweet Miche.

 If you would like to join a meal before or after the program, please sign up using the link in your confirmation email, no later than 11:59 pm ET the Tuesday before your program begins.